mParticle/docs/src/pages/developers/warehouse-sync-api/sql/index.md

 ## Example SQL Queries

-### Example 1: Import user's propensity with a list of their favorite categories from Snowflake
+### Example 1: Import user's propensity with a list of their favorite categories from your warehouse

 mParticle's demo database has a few user attributes and alongside a prediction for the likelihood they may purchase.
 The following query will import this alongside their favorite categories as a simple list and apply it to the corresponding Profile according to their customer_id.